CAMeL-Lab/camel_tools/docs/source/overview.rst

 About
 -----

-CAMeL Tools is suite of morphological analysis and disambiguation tools for Arabic developed by the
+CAMeL Tools is a suite of Arabic natural language processing tools developed by the
 `CAMeL Lab <https://nyuad.nyu.edu/en/research/faculty-research/camel-lab.html>`_
 at `New York University Abu Dhabi <http://nyuad.nyu.edu/>`_.